Q4 Party Planner: Charts

-Select: The action where you use the mouse (or alternate) to click on a particular cell, image, or object on the screen
+Select: Select is the action where you use the mouse (or alternate) to click on a particular cell, image, or object on the screen.

-4. Check with your teacher to see if you should turn it in yet on continue to the last part of Party Planning.
+Step 4 - Check with your teacher to see if you should turn it in yet or continue to the next section of Party Planning.

 - YouTube Video on using Charts